13 Uncertainty

 Uncertainty is closely related to many chapters in this book:

-- Theoretically, the roots of uncertainty quantification lie in our theory of generalization from the chapter Chapter 8.
+- Theoretically, the roots of uncertainty quantification lie in our theory of generalization from Chapter 7.
 Concepts such as generalization error, cross-validation, or biased sampling can be found in both chapters.

 We hope we have minimized your uncertainty about uncertainty with this chapter…